Covid 19 Delta outbreak: PM Jacinda Ardern to visit Auckland as restrictions ease following major protest - NZ Herald

 Rewi Hare of Destiny Church addressed the crowd, saying people have gathered from "top of the North Island to the bottom of the South".

-He praised the "brave" Destiny Church leader Bishop Brian Tamaki for "standing up to the Government", to loud cheers.
+To loud cheers he praised the "brave" Destiny Church leader Bishop Brian Tamaki for "standing up to the Government".

 A police spokesman said there were no arrests, but there could be follow-up action.